aradpls/MLDM-Assignment-BGU/README.md

 Name: Arad Peleg ID: 206068801

-Hey this is our MLDM Assignment were we will upload CSV data (M1, M2, sigma1, sigma2), part one the theoretical questionand  and a ipynb file (google collab notebook)
+Hey this is our MLDM Assignment: we uploaded the CSV data (M1, M2, sigma1, sigma2), theoretical question

+and a ipynb file (google collab notebook) for part two.